shenwei356/LexicMap/docs/content/tutorials/search.md

     3. Filtering aligned segments and the whole HSPs (all alignment segments) based on user options.
        - For these HSPs that accross more than one reference sequences, splitting them into multiple HSPs.

-## Hardware requirements

-LexicMap is designed to provide fast and low-memory sequence alignment against millions of prokaryotic genomes.

-- **CPU:**
-    - No specific requirements on CPU type and instruction sets.
-Both x86 and ARM chips are supported.
-    - More is better as LexicMap is a CPU-intensive software.
-It uses all CPUs by default (`-j/--threads`).
-- **RAM**
-    - More RAM (> 16 GB) is preferred.
-The memory usage in searching is related to:
-        - The number of matched genomes and sequences.
-        - The length of query sequences.
-- **Disk**
-    - Sufficient space is required to store the index size.
-    - No temporary files are generated during searching.

 ## Parameters